Shaders

 You may need to read the introduction article before this one.

-• Vertex shaders run once for each vertex.
+- Vertex shaders run once for each vertex.
 Their purpose is to compute the position of the vertex.

 GLSL

-WebGL shaders are written in a strictly-typed language called GLSL.
+WebGL shaders are written in a strictly-typed language called GLSL (OpenGL Shading Language).
 The specification for GLSL ES 3.00 (the version used by WebGL2) can be found here.
+In order to specify that a shader should use GLSL ES 3.00, its first line must be #version 300 es

-Every shader defines a function called main that is executed when the shader is executed.
-This method is responsible for setting the return value of the shader.
+that is executed when the shader is executed.
+This function is responsible for setting the return value of the shader.
+Both types of shaders return vec4

-• For vertex shaders, the return value is set with a special variable called gl_Position.
+For vertex shaders, the return value is set with a special variable called gl_Position

 #version 300 es